Scott Rechler: Career

+Philanthropy

+In July 2023, Scott and Debby Rechler donated $10 million to fund research for the use of artificial intelligence at Northwell Health and its Feinstein Institutes for Medical Research to address health disparities and improve medical care.

 Rechler is also on the board of the 9/11 Memorial, Drum Major Institute and the Feinstein Institute for Medical Research, is a trustee on the board of Long Island Children's Museum, as well as co-chair of the Tribeca Film Institute board of directors and the Centre for Social Innovation board of directors.

 Personal life

-He is married to his college sweetheart, Debby Feldstein; they have three children: Gabrielle, Elijah, and Tyrone.
+He is married to Debby Feldstein, whom he met during college.
+They have three children.